 Perhaps we can lay the blame at the foot of the drafting committees – group drafting rarely encourages simplicity and clarity.
 A big publisher with a long history (50 years), like JCT, is a no guarantee of readability.
 Many of the standard form contracts positively discourage reading.
 They are formatted, referenced and drafted to suit the needs of the drafters.
 You probably can’t read your contracts without getting bored, distracted, depressed or confused and there is little chance that you will study it or understand its contents, or implications.

-I admit that standard forms rarely make logical sense, with a clear progression of obligations (MF/1 and PPC2000 are, perhaps, exceptions), even for a specialist like me.
+I admit that standard forms rarely make logical sense, with a clear progression of obligations (MF/1 and PPC2000 are, perhaps, exceptions), even for a contract expert like me.

 But trust is not about ignoring your contract.

 Trust is about agreeing and recording a contract which you can read, understand and use.
-It is about a contract with no hidden surprises, that aims to help you do business (not act as a safety-net when things go wrong).
+It is about a contract with no hidden surprises (transparent), that aims to help you do business (safeguarding your business) which avoids disputes.
 It is about a living breathing document which assists you with your project.